Program Information

 The Associate of Applied Science (AAS) degree offers the educational foundation needed in policing, social work, corrections, probation, and parole.
 In addition, the program has certificates that focus on educational direction and are centered around professional fields.

-A working police officer who has completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once he or she completes six hours of criminal justice courses.
+Working police officers who have completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once they complete at least one credit hour at San Jacinto College.
 Students may contact the Department Chair for more information.

 Career Opportunities